 The Office of Business Services, located in the Auxiliary Services Building is responsible for UNCP’s Mail Center.
 Operating hours are from 8 a.m. – 4:30 p.m.
 Monday – Friday.

 • United Parcel Service

 Federal Express (For UPS and FEDEX links, you must have a tracking number)

 Package pickup, stamps purchase, and other postal services are provided at the Mail Center.

 Students that reside in the residence halls are required to purchase a meal plan.
 The 12 meal plan with bonus money is automatically assigned.
 The meal plan is optional for students residing in the Village Apartments and Courtyard Apartments.
-Freshmen in campus apartments are required to purchase the 25 block meals.
+Freshmen in campus apartments are required at a minimum to purchase the 50 Block/$375 flex meal plan.

 Residents that wish to increase or decrease the number of meals with a meal plan should log into their BraveWeb.
 Students may purchase a meal plan by contacting the Cashier’s Office @ 910-521-6855.

 Freshmen are allowed motor vehicles on-campus.
 Motor vehicles, including two-wheeled motor vehicles, driven or parked on campus must be registered and display a current UNC Pembroke official parking permit.
 For information on how to obtain a permit and the fees for permits, visit the Parking/Traffic Control link on the Police and Public Safety website.

 All parking permits are paid for and picked-up in the campus police department located in the Auxiliary Services Building.
 The number to the Traffic Office is 910.521.6795.